XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab3-EntityFrameworkCore.md

 ## <a name="initialize"></a>Initializing the database

-During development of our web API it is convenient to have some test data available.
+During development of our Web API it is convenient to have some test data available.
 We will use a database initializer to create some dummy data.
 It can also be used to populate some static master data.
 Add a new `DbInitializer` class inside the `Infrastructure` folder.
 ```c#
 public class DbInitializer
 {